Your partner in philanthropy. SEE advisor resources

 Jetton Charitable Fund

-The mission of the Jetton Charitable Fund is to support youth exposure to cultural education.
+The mission of the Jetton Charitable Fund is to support school-age youth exposure to cultural education.
 Its purpose is to provide the people of Omaha with assorted performing and visual arts programs, as well as a range of instructive programs grounded in natural wonders, technological advancement, and historical perspective.
-While the Jetton Charitable Fund supports specific traditional academic pursuits, this fund also strives to provide a more cultural edification the whole community can share and enjoy.
+While the Jetton Charitable Fund supports specific academic subjects, it prioritizes learning and enrichment programs offered by cultural institutions that extend beyond traditional classrooms that the broader community can share and enjoy.

 This grant program supports youth engagement in: